 Home of the Outlaws

-Nestled at the base of the Three Sisters mountains in the rural community of Sisters a unique and incredible school sits.
-Students have the opportunity to choose from classes not offered any where else on the west coast – things like flight science, outdoor experiential education, and even building your own guitars.
+Sisters High School is nestled at the base of the Three Sisters mountains in the rural community of Sisters and it is a unique and incredible school.
+Students have the opportunity to choose from classes not offered anywhere else on the west coast. this includes classes like: Flight Science, Interdisciplinary Experiential Education, and Woods 2 where students get to build their own guitars.
 Sisters High School has many academic options for students to explore.
-A multitude of clubs, activities, and sports help round out your experience.
+A multitude of clubs, activities, and sports help round out a student’s experience.

-Arts programming, coupled with STEM workshops – connected to real-world learning are a regular occurence at SHS.
-The small class sizes, dynamic teaching staff, and multiple volunteers support students throughout their time as an Outlaw.
+Real world learning, such as Arts and Programming (coupled with STEM workshops) are a regular occurrence at SHS.
+The small class sizes, dynamic teaching staff, and multiple volunteers support students throughout their time as a Sister Outlaw.

 It’s a great day to be an Outlaw.

 A big question parents have right now is how students can go back to school safely during COVID-19.
 Sisters School District understands that children learn best when they are in school.
 However, returning to school in person needs careful steps in place to keep students and staff safe.

 Sisters School Distict staff and parents are working together to decide how and when schools reopen.
 These decisions will need to take into account the spread of COVID-19 in the community, as well as whether schools are able to make in-person learning safe.

 The Oregon Department of Education is continually sending out updates that our school district is required to impliment.
 Things are changing quickly right now, so make sure that you are up-to-date on all of the latest news as to how we here at Sisters School District are dealing with COVID-19 as we prepare for the 2020-21 school year.